ntloc9/cinema/README.md

 Base on design of 123phim.vn

-We rewrite it running on Spring Boot with ReactJS ReactJS
+We rewrite it running on Spring Boot with ReactJS